 Our historians, writers, researchers and advisers help make information about New Zealand history easy to find, and create opportunities for New Zealanders to engage with their heritage.
-A lot of our resources are available online, and we also publish books and make oral history programmes.

 The use of symbols like the New Zealand Flag, the New Zealand Coat of Arms and New Zealand's National Anthems is covered by legislation that we administer along with the Protected Objects Act 1975.
 This controls the trading of taonga tūturu and places limitations on the exports of objects.

 We support commemorations and anniversaries as recognised by the Government, working to connect events and activities across the country.
 We're leading the development of a programme of commemorative events to support New Zealanders in exploring the stories and lasting impact of significant events in our history such as the 75th anniversary of the end of the Second World War in 2020.

 We also allocate contestable funding for commemorating Waitangi Day events, historical research, Heritage EQUIP and manage the government indemnity scheme for touring exhibitions and the Regional Culture and Heritage Fund.

 The Delivery Group comprises of three teams: Research & Publishing Group, Te Pae Māpuna and Te Pae Mahara.
 The group is managed by Tamsin Evans, Deputy Chief Executive, Delivery Group.